Skip to main content

 text = '你好!'

-gen = WordCanvas(direction='ltr') # Left to right horizontal text
+gen = WordCanvas(direction='ltr') # Left-to-right horizontal text

 sample9